Last updated: ET

 Cameroon - Exercise a high degree of caution

 There is no nationwide advisory in effect for Cameroon.
-However, you should exercise a high degree of caution due to an increase in violent crime in some regions and the rising tensions in the Sahel region.
+However, you should exercise a high degree of caution due to the high level of violent crime in some regions and the tensions that exist in the Sahel region.

 The areas bordering Nigeria, Chad and the Central African Republic (see Advisory)

 Carjackings, assaults, kidnappings and other forms of armed banditry occur in these areas.

 A state of emergency is in effect in the Nigerian states of Borno and Adamawa, which border northeast Cameroon.
 There is a threat of terrorist and criminal acts along the Nigerian border.

 The security crisis in the Central African Republic periodically spills over the border.
 Attacks and kidnappings have occurred along the border with Cameroon.